 There are a number of Apex Legends LGBTQ characters in the ever-growing roster of playable legends, but which ones fall under that category and what is their backstory?
-Respawn Entertainment, the developers of Apex Legends, have left no stone unturned when fleshing out the backstories for all the characters in the game, which means there are quite a few Apex Legends LGBTQIA+ characters.
+Respawn Entertainment, the developers of Apex Legends, have consistently championed the LGBTQIA+ community, implementing diverse backgrounds into their already deep character descriptions.
 On top of learning more about the characters in the game, it also offers players who are in the LGBTQIA+ community a chance to be represented in-game, which isn't seen as often as it should be.
 Here's all you need to know about the Apex Legends LGBTQ characters.

 Apex Legends LGBTQ Characters: Gibraltar (Gay)

 Gibraltar's sexuality is canon - it is referred to on his character bio on the official Apex Legends site, and refers to an event which changed his entire life.
 His bio is as follows;

 "However, he only began to understand the value of protecting others when he and his boyfriend stole his father’s motorcycle, took it on a joyride, and got trapped by a deadly mudslide.
 His parents saved them, and his father lost an arm in the process.
 Gibraltar has never forgotten that sacrifice and has devoted his life to helping those in need."

 Losing his boyfriend pushed Gibraltar into a life of helping and protecting others, and made him who he is.